119 Niche Side Hustles to Help You Create New Income Streams

 #22: Working on Mechanical Turk

-You’re not going to make a fortune working on Mechanical Turk, but the tasks you perform here do add up over time.
-Amazon Mechanical Turk offers a wide array of “micro jobs” that often take one minute to a few minutes.
+You're not going to make a fortune working on Mechanical Turk, but the tasks you perform here do add up over time.
+Amazon Mechanical Turk offers a wide array of "micro jobs" that often take one minute to a few minutes (and if you're interested, we have a full list of the best micro job sites).
 Pay per task is fairly low but if you can concentrate and string together a bunch of work the pay is there and it is dependable.
 This is also one of those side hustles that is perfect to do in your spare time separate from the day job.
 Especially since you can put as much time, or as little, as you want.

 #23: Customer Interviews